GiacomoGiacomelli/Thesis_Giacomo_Giacomelli/README.md

 # Conventional-like analysis

+- Channel_#_cells_drifted_filtered_IMG.txt can be imported in ZenBlack and shown as Gaussian rendering, ...
+- Generally, SMLM data tables can be imported in the Fiji plugin ThunderSTORM (M. Ovesný et al. 2014) and rendered as Normalized Gaussian, Histograms and other rendering variants.
+The resulting rendering can be used for conventional-like analysis.
+- ThunderSTORM Import Header: id, frame,	x [nm],	y [nm],	sigma [nm],	intensity [photon],	offset [photon],	bkgstd [photon],	chi2,	uncertainty_xy [nm]

 Conventional_Like_Analysis_Histograms:
 - Input 1:
 write.table(REDTOT1, file="../XXX_profiles_ordered.txt",sep=",",row.names = FALSE, quote=FALSE)   ###save file containing the fluorescence profiles ordereed by cell length